avinshe/12hours_On_SQL/README.md

-# My 12-hour Experience On SQL solving
+# My 12-hour Journey On SQL solving

 ### **General advice:** I went completely bananas with my approach here (fueled by my obsessive behavior on things that I find interesting).
 0/10 - I wouldn't recommend anyone to try this appraoch.
 Would you go all-in on your very first poker game?
 Naaaahh